 - Choose alternatives both on-campus and off-campus

-- Keep track of all alcoholic drinks consumed
+- Keep track of how many drinks being consumed

 - Know what is defined as a standard drink

-- Pace drinks to only 1 or fewer per hour
+- Pace drinks to 1 or fewer per hour

 - Utilize resources, such as Safe Ride1 and Safe Bus